jpreardon/flickr-wp-upload/worklog.md

 # Worklog

+## TODO

+- Check status after upload for errors
+- Move files to a subdirectory after load option?
+- Stream photos instead of straight post?
+- **Problem**: Many images are not rotated properly.
+I have a feeling this might require manual intervention. :(

 ## 2019-02-15

 Before I go much further, I want to set up a test environment rather than subjecting my personal site to the abuse repeatedly uploading and deleting images...